The conversations, one liners, pictures, and stories that have

 Grade 3 girl: Ms. Lawrence!
 I’ve missed you!

 Me: I’ve missed you too!
-How has school been
+How has school been this year?

 Girl: Good!
 You’re so pretty, Ms. Lawrence